 In contrast the picture below is from a recent publication of scientists at Harvard Medical School describing in detail the neuronal fiber pathways in the human brain.
 Data were collected from a living brain with new non invasive tools.
 While the pattern of neural connections in the brain that has been documented over decades is still valid, the paths taken by neuronal fibers from one section of the brain to another are no longer believed to take the form of tangled spaghetti.

 Publication of the Harvard research titled “The Geometric Structure of the Brain Fiber Pathways” by Wedeen VJ et al. can be found in the March 30, 2012 issue of Science, Vol 335, page 1628-1634.
-Or, check out their YouTube video “New Discoveries in Brain Structure Connectivity” that has more awesome pictures of this research.
+Or, check out their YouTube video “New Discoveries in Brain Structure Connectivity” that has more awesome pictures of this research by clicking here.

 You may also find the following articles interesting.